 Hecate, under the name of Zerynthia, and Aphrodite-Zerynthia, two important nature goddesses, are equally venerated at Samothrace, although their cult was distanced from that of the Great Mother and more closely identified with deities more familiar to the Greeks, according to historians.

 Kadmilos (Καδμίλος), the spouse of Axiéros, is a fertility god identified by the Greeks as Hermes.
 He was a phallic deity whose sacred symbols were a ram’s head and a baton (kerykeion), which can even be found on some currency.

 Two other male deities accompany Kadmilos.
 These may be the two mythical heroes who are credited with founding the Samothracean mysteries: the brothers Dardanos (Δάρδανος) and Iasion (Ηετίων).
 They were associated by the Greek people of the time with the Dioscuri, the divine twins who were known as protectors of mariners in distress.

 Mariners navigating around Samothrace left offerings to the gods

 And that would be fitting, since ancient Greek mariners were known to leave offerings at the site of the sanctuary on Samothrace in order to secure their safe passage around the rocky island.

-The sanctuary was open to everyone who wished to worship the Great Gods, unlike other sanctuaries in ancient Greece, which would only be opened to certain initiates.
+The sanctuary was open to everyone who wished to worship the Great Gods, unlike other sanctuaries in ancient Greece, which would only be open to certain initiates.
 The rituals and ceremonies at Samothrace were presided over by the priestess; its head priestess, who was often a prophetess, had the title of “Sybil,” or “Cybele.”

 Prayers and supplications at the sanctuary would be accompanied by blood sacrifices of domestic animals, including sheep and pigs, whose carcasses were burned in sacred hearths, as well as libations made to the deities.